Gilgai: Distribution

+Relation to humans

-Gilgais were an important source of water for Indigenous Australians and enabled people to seasonally forage over areas that lacked permanent water.
-Similarly, they allowed the stock of early Australian pastoralists to seasonally graze these areas.
-The introduction of water wells and pumps has reduced the value of gilgais to humans as a source of water.
-Gilgais are now generally considered a nuisance by farmers.
-The movement of soil associated with gilgai formation damages infrastructure including building foundations, roads and railway lines and the undulations produced interfere with crop harvesting.
-The presence of seasonal water in grazing land makes it more difficult to control stock and provides a water supply for "vermin" such as feral pigs and kangaroos.
+Gilgais were an important water source for Indigenous Australians, enabling them to forage over areas that lacked permanent water.
+Similarly, they allowed the stock of early Australian pastoralists to graze those areas.
+The introduction of wells and pumps reduced the value of gilgais to humans as a source of water.
+Many farmers now generally regard them as a nuisance.
+The movement of soil associated with gilgai formation damages infrastructure, including building foundations, roads and railway lines, and the undulations interfere with crop harvesting.
+The presence of seasonal water in grazing land makes it more difficult to control stock and provides a water supply for feral animals and kangaroos.

 Gilgais remain of great ecological significance as a source of water for animal and plant life.
 Crayfish burrow in the wet basins and ants build up the mounds, magnifying the formations through bioturbation.